9 Min Read

 - Hands-on assistance with daily activities

-Assisted living residents are independent in many ways, so the range and level of support needed vary from person to person.
+Residents of assisted living facilities are independent in many ways, so the range and level of support needed vary from person to person.
 As your loved one ages, they may need help with daily activities like housekeeping, transportation, bathing, dressing, hygiene, and laundry.
-That’s where assisted living can help.
+That’s where assisted living facilities can help.
 Staff provides respectful, hands-on assistance with dignity.
 Perhaps your loved one needs help walking or support related to memory loss or respite care.
 Whether your loved one needs help regularly or as needed, there’s an assisted living community to meet their needs.

 - Safety and security